How To Use Mama's Miracle Linen Soak

 Vintage linens often have stains of unknown origin or have become discolored after being stored.
 This makes it difficult to determine the length of time it will take for Mama’s Miracle Linen Soak to work.
 A piece may take only an hour, or it may need to be soaked for a couple of days.
 Try to be patient: It’s better to take a little more time than to ruin something that can’t be replaced!

 Handle vintage linens carefully: Avoid rubbing, stretching, wringing, and snagging fragile threads.
 Wash and soak by hand; do not put delicate fabrics in a washing machine or dryer.
 Let soaking and time do the work; there’s usually no need to rub powder directly into the stain.
-If the fabric is in poor condition, do not attempt to remove the stains [See Torn or frayed fabric].
+If the fabric is in poor condition, do not attempt to remove the stains [See “What if my fabric is torn or frayed?” in FAQs below].

 Silk shrinks when exposed to very hot water.
 Dissolve the powder in boiling water but let it cool to a tepid temperature before beginning to soak silk fabrics.
 This product is not recommended for wool, which shrinks in hot water.
 Wool yarns made for needlepoint or crewel are not always colorfast.